IE-GAN: An Improved Evolutionary Generative Adversarial Network Using a New Fitness Function and a Generic Crossover Operator: Experiments

-For comparison and analysis, the FID of different methods including various populations of E-GAN are listed in Table.~\ref{tab:FIDofMethods}, where the data marked with $\dagger$ are quoted from \cite{DBLP:journals/tec/WangXYT19}. ``Final FID" in the table denotes the FID after 100k iterations.
+For comparison and analysis, the FID {values} of different methods including various populations of E-GAN are listed in Table~\ref{tab:FIDofMethods}, where the data marked with $\dagger$ are quoted from \cite{DBLP:journals/tec/WangXYT19}. ``Final FID" in the table denotes the FID after 100K iterations.
 The best value is bolded.
 We reproduced the multipopulation experiments of E-GAN, but perhaps because of the different experimental environments, the final results are different from those in \cite{DBLP:journals/tec/WangXYT19}.
-The results of our experiment show that: \begin{itemize} \item The generative performance of E-GAN can be improved by increasing the population, but it is insignificant.
-As the population size increases from 1 to 8, the FID decreases by just less than 1, and the number of maintained generative networks increases from 3 to 24, which increases the cost. \item This improvement of E-GAN is also unstable.
-When $\mu=4$, the experimental results are rather worse than $\mu=1$. \item E-GAN does not benefit from plural operators.
-The population brings such a small improvement that the performance of $\mu=8$ is likely to be close to the limit that E-GAN can achieve.
-Even so, E-GAN-GP is still inferior to GAN-Minimax-GP, which is the worst single mutation operator method.
-The results show that, due to the unreasonable evaluation function, E-GAN performs worse than any reference object. \end{itemize}
+The results of our experiment show {the following}: \begin{itemize} \item The generative performance of E-GAN can be improved by increasing the population, but {this improvement} is insignificant.
+As the population size increases from one to eight, the FID decreases by less than one, and the number of maintained generative networks increases from 3 to 24, which increases the cost. \item This improvement of E-GAN is also unstable.
+When $\mu=4$, the experimental results are worse than {they are for} $\mu=1$. \item E-GAN does not benefit from multiple operators.
+The population brings such a small improvement that the performance {at} $\mu=8$ is likely to be close to the limit that E-GAN can achieve.
+Even so, E-GAN is still inferior to GAN-Minimax, which is the worst single{-}mutation{-}operator method.
+The results show that, due to the unreasonable evaluation function, E-GAN performs worse than any {other} reference {baseline}. \end{itemize}

+{Finally, IE-GAN is compared with seven typical evolutionary GANs to {demonstrate} the advantages of its evolutionary strategies. {The} FIDs of all methods {for} the CIFAR-10 dataset are reported in Table~\ref{tab:FIDofEGANs}. ``30K FID" in the table denotes the FID after 30K iterations to show the convergence speeds of the methods.
+Evolution-GAN \cite{DBLP:conf/gecco/GarciarenaSM18}, COEGAN \cite{DBLP:conf/gecco/Costa0CM19}, and QD-COEGAN \cite{DBLP:conf/gecco/Costa0CM20} do not record 30K FIDs because of the differences in {their} training strategies.
+The best results are {underlined}. $\mu$ and $\nu$ in Table~\ref{tab:FIDofEGANs} represent the {generator and discriminator} population sizes maintained by the evolutionary methods, respectively.
+The experimental code {for each method} is obtained from the corresponding study, and the configuration refers to the source description.}